-Doctor Nicholas Bremer is an Ivy League, fellowship-trained interventional pain medicine specialist and board-certified anesthesiologist.
+Doctor Nicholas Bremer is an Ivy League, fellowship-trained, double board-certified interventional Pain Medicine Specialist and anesthesiologist.
 He completed Pain Medicine fellowship training at the prestigious Columbia University in New York City, and trained in Anesthesiology at New York University, home of the storied Bellevue Hospital.
 He received his medical degree from the University of Vermont College of Medicine, and his undergraduate degree from Rutgers University.

 Dr. Bremer is a decorated former active-duty U.S. Naval Flight Surgeon, achieving the rank of Lieutenant Commander.
 He earned his “Wings of Gold” from the Naval Aerospace Medical Institute in 2008.
 He has treated Sailors, Marines, and allied forces all over the world in various situations, including during the fallout of the tsunami and earthquake that struck Japan.
 He ultimately was promoted to Department Head of Navy’s only overseas Aviation Medicine clinic in Japan.

 Just as every flight plan in aviation, Dr. Bremer believes each patient deserves his or her own tailor-made, custom treatment plan.
 He believes in compassionate, patient-centered care, which addresses the emotional impact of pain.
 He strives to help patients resume an active lifestyle, achieve their individual goals, and improve functionality.